 The Environmental Systems Research Institute, Inc. (ESRI), has granted Washington State K-12 schools license to certain ESRI software, data, and web services at no cost.
-The GIS Project is being run by the Ed Tech Support Centers and will offer Washington schools the opportunity to receive software and training throughout the length of the contract.
+The GIS Project is being run by OSPI and offers Washington schools the opportunity to receive software and training throughout the length of the contract.
 The statewide license for schools in Washington cover:

 - Local chapters of recognized national youth programs, including but not limited to 4-H, FFA, Boy Scouts, Girl Scouts, Boys and Girls Clubs; other youth-serving clubs by agreement between ESRI and license administrator

 the following software (both desktop and server): Full ArcGIS Suite, including ArcInfo, ArcEditor,

 OSPI will provide interested districts with access to download ArcGIS software upon request.
 Contact Dennis Small (firstname.lastname@example.org) to obtain this software as well as provisioning licenses.

 The ESRI license grants unlimited access to 32 web courses.
 These courses range from 3 to 24 hours in length.
 Explore courses and descriptions.

 Contact Dennis Small (email@example.com) to obtain training codes.